 3. Set Up In Document Workflow Software & Approval Criteria

-This step in the process ensures a seamless document management workflow and efficient approval procedures.
+This step in the process makes sure the document management workflow runs smoothly and follows efficient approval procedures.

 - Who: The project manager is usually responsible for setting up the project charter in the document workflow software.